 Laube works within three dimensions using transparent acrylic glass to produce a spatial color effect.
 Creating a spatial illusion, the layers within each installation transform our visual experience to embrace the present moment.

-The refractions, reflections, and highlights of the painted acrylic glass sheets, which are often arranged in layers, transform space into a multidimensional event that can be described anew again and again as one walks past it, thereby ruling out any absolute perception of Laube’s works.
+The refractions, reflections, and highlights of the painted acrylic glass sheets, often arranged in layers, transform as one walks past it, ruling out any absolute perception of Laube’s works.
 They challenge the viewer to change perspective and do not conform to the definition of pure objectivity.